 We have implemented state-of-the-art physicial, administrative and technical safeguards to protect the confidentiality, integrity and availability of personal data residing on, processed by or transmitted by our servers.
 These safeguards include, among other things, facility and data access control, password protection, encryption of data at rest and in transit, security monitoring tools and protocols and the appointment of a Security Officer, a Privacy Officer and a Data Protection Officer who oversee and manage privacy and security.

-When generating laboratory results, receiving health information, or transmitting information to a healthcare provider, Guardant Health is subject to laws and regulations governing the use and disclosure of personal information including the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”), the UK DPA 2018 and the EU GDPR.
+When generating laboratory results, receiving health information, or transmitting information to a healthcare provider, Guardant Health is subject to laws and regulations governing the use and disclosure of personal information including the U.S. Health Insurance Portability and Accountability Act of 1996 (“HIPAA”), the UK DPA 2018, the Swiss Federal Data Protection Act (“FDPA”)and the EU GDPR.

 PHI (personal data related to past, present or future health conditions, treatments and payments and is protected by HIPAA) will only be used or disclosed for treatment and other authorized purposes as stated in our Notice of Privacy Practices under HIPAA for US Residents.

-PII (personal data that can identify an individual and sensitive information related to racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometric data, data concerning health or data concerning a natural person’s sex life or sexual orientation is protected under the GDPR and DPA 2018) will only be used and disclosed for the intended purpose of healthcare treatment as stated in our Notice of Privacy Practices under GDPR for EU, UK and Swiss Residents.
+PII (personal data that can identify an individual and sensitive information related to racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometric data, data concerning health or data concerning a natural person’s sex life or sexual orientation is protected under the GDPR, the Swiss FDPA and UK DPA 2018) will only be used and disclosed for the intended purpose of healthcare treatment as stated in our Notice of Privacy Practices under GDPR for EU, UK and Swiss Residents.

 Certain elements of our Services and/or html email correspondence may use session cookies, persistent cookies or web beacons to anonymously track unique visitors, save website preferences, and to allow us to recognize visits from the same computer and browser.
 You have the option to reject some or all Website cookies on your computer and still use the Services.
 If you choose to reject all cookies, your access to the Website may be limited.